forrestywang/DS_Projects/Titanic Logistic Regression/README.md

 <br>

-### Setting up the train-test modularization and logistic regression model
+### Setting up the train-test modularization and logistic regression

 ```python
 # Training and testing sets: